-The SAS-SM Methodology does not normally allow the GSMA to extend a Site's duration of certification.
-Sites with an existing Certificate that are planning or making major changes in advance of a Renewal Audit, which could affect the ability to demonstrate the necessary period of evidence, are encouraged to contact the GSMA as early as possible.
+The SAS-SM Methodology does not normally allow the GSMA to extend a Primary Site or Cloud Region's duration of certification.
+Auditees with an existing Certificate that are planning or making major changes in advance of a Renewal Audit, which could affect the ability to demonstrate the necessary period of evidence, are encouraged to contact the GSMA as early as possible.
 On an exceptional basis, the GSMA may allow a short extension to the existing Certificate to accommodate the change process, ensuring that there is sufficient evidence of controls/operations available in their final form prior to the Renewal Audit.
-In such cases, the subsequent Certificate would be issued to the original renewal date; no advantage will be gained, beyond the Site's ability to schedule the SAS Renewal Audit effectively around the Site changes.
+In such cases, the subsequent Certificate would be issued to the original renewal date; no advantage will be gained, beyond the Primary Site or Cloud Region's ability to schedule the SAS Renewal Audit effectively around the planned changes.